OutSystems/docs-support/src/troubleshooting/application-lifecycle/extension-recompilation/extension-upgrade-disabled-error.md

 guid: c37d5792-0a07-4eda-a3a2-a1e6be408968
 ---

-# Publish error: Extension recompilation on upgrade is disabled
+# Publish error - Extension recompilation on upgrade is disabled

 ## Symptoms